Comparison of JS Frameworks: Angular.js vs React.js vs Ember.js

 AngularJS.
 Champion of the Framework Space

+What is the angular js?
 Angular.js is an open-source web application framework with Model-View-Controller (MVC) architecture (Angular 1) and Model-View-ViewModel (MVVM) architecture (Angular 2), powered by Google.
 It is the oldest of the three frameworks named above.
-As the result, it has the largest community.
+As a result, it has the largest community.
 Angular.js solves the problem of developing SPA’s (single page applications) by extending the functionality of HTML with directives.
 The framework places an emphasis on getting your app up and running quickly.

 Pros and Cons of AngularJS